Buffalo grocery store mass shooter apologizes for racist attack as he receives sentence of life in prison

 The statement came during the state sentencing hearing for Gendron, who pleaded guilty in November to one count of domestic act of terrorism motivated by hate, 10 counts of first-degree murder, three counts of attempted murder and a weapons possession charge for the mass shooting at Tops Friendly Markets on May 14, 2022.

-During Wednesday's hearing, a number of victims' family members spoke emotionally about how the mass shooting had changed their lives.
+A number of victims' family members spoke emotionally Wednesday about how the mass shooting had changed their lives.
 At one point, Gendron took off his glasses and began crying during the testimony from the victims' families.

 After a short break, Gendron returned to the courtroom and Erie County Court Judge Susan Eagan restarted the hearing.

-Note: Correction: An earlier version of this story gave the wrong last name for Barbara Mapps.